-This project studies the implementation and adoption of collaboration tools and information and communication technologies more broadly.
-Specifically, the project aims to deepen our understanding of the causes and consequences of enterprise social media (ESM) use and public social media use (such as Facebook and Twitter) in global work settings.
+This project studied the implementation and adoption of collaboration tools and information and communication technologies more broadly.
+Specifically, the project aimed to deepen our understanding of the causes and consequences of enterprise social media (ESM) use and public social media use (such as Facebook and Twitter) in global work settings.

-The research is funded by the Academy of Finland for the years 2018 – 2022.
+The research was funded by the Academy of Finland for the years 2018 – 2022.

 Get to know the research team